Support

 To be eligible for InnoNext, you only need to belong to one of the categories listed above, regardless of your educational background and residence.
 If you fall into one of the listed categories, you can apply for InnoNext.
 There are no restrictions regarding the field of research.
 Talents and Companies from different domains are warmly invited to participate.

-1.2 Is the program open to applicants from outside Europe?
+1.2 Is InnoNext open to applicants from outside Europe?

 Regardless of your educational background and residence, if you fall under one of the listed eligibility criteria (FAQ 1.1. and homepage) you can apply for InnoNext.